alan-lam/Unity/README.md

 }
 ```

-Moving the ball when the mouse is clicked:
+Moving the Ball When the Mouse Is Clicked:

 ```
 using UnityEngine;